juanclopgar97/python_sharp/README.md

 ## Use cases and examples:

-In this repository there are 2 main files "python_sharp.py" (which is the module file) and "test.py", this last file contains all the features applied in one single script, this could be really usefull if you want to do a quick check about how something is implemented.
-However, due it is a "testing" script and not a "walk through" it could be confusing if you do not know what is going on, so it is **Highly recommended** read the below part of the document which explains step by step how to implement every single feature in the module.
+In this repository there are 2 main files "python_sharp.py" (which is the module file) and "test.py".
+This last file contains all the features applied into one single script, this could be really usefull if you want to do a quick check about how something is implemented, however, due it is a "testing" script and not a "walk through" it could be confusing if you do not know what is going on, so it is **Highly recommended** read the below documentation which explains step by step how to implement every single feature in the module.

 ### Delegates

 Python sharp Delegates are a list of callables with the same signature, when a delegate is being executed (delegates are callable objects), it executes every single callable in its list.

+#### How to add callables into a Delegate
-It is really important that the callables added into the delagete collection keep consistent signatures due parameters passed to the delegate when is being executed are the same ones passed to every single callable in the collection, so if one callable signature is expecting only 2 parametters and the next callable 3 parametters this is going to cause a TypeError that might look like:
+It is really important to keep the callables added into the delagete with consistent signatures due parameters passed to the delegate when is being executed are the same ones passed to every single callable in the collection, so if one callable signature is expecting only 2 parametters and the next callable 3 parametters this is going to cause a TypeError that might look like this:

 ```python
 from python_sharp import *